bpt26/usher_wiki/docs/source/tutorials.rst

 Google's general tutorial on interacting with protobuf in python can be found `here <https://developers.google.com/protocol-buffers/docs/pythontutorial#compiling-your-protocol-buffers>`_.
 The instructions here can be applied to a number of additional languages supported by google as well, such as java, PHP, and ruby.

 The first step is to call the protoc compiler to retrieve a MAT protobuf parser.
-Navigate to your Usher installation and call:
+Navigate to your Usher installation (or clone the github if you installed via conda) and call:

 .. code-block:: shell-session